Prymnesiovirus

 Prymnesiovirus is a genus of viruses, in the family Phycodnaviridae.
 Alga serve as natural hosts.
-There is only one species in this genus: Chrysochromulina brevifilum virus PW1 (CbV-PW1).
+There is only one species in this genus: Chrysochromulina brevifilum virus PW1 (CbV-PW1, Prymnesiovirus brevifilum).
 It infects Haptolina brevifila, basionym: Chrysochromulina brevifilum (Edvardsen et al., 2011).

 Structure

 Viruses in Prymnesiovirus are enveloped, with icosahedral and round geometries, and T=169 symmetry.
 The diameter is around 100-170 nm.
 Genomes are linear, around 120-485kb in length.

 Life cycle

 Viral replication is nucleo-cytoplasmic.
 Replication follows the DNA strand displacement model.
 DNA-templated transcription is the method of transcription.
 The virus exits the host cell by lysis via lytic phospholipids.
 Alga serve as the natural host.
 Transmission routes are passive diffusion.